Jahan08/Data-Science-Portfolio/README.md

 Here we have shown how to use computed molecular descriptors from Part III (as the X variables) to build a regression model for predicting the pIC50 values (the Y variable)

-MOlecular Descriptors are generally have binary representation 0 (absence of particular molecular features) and 1 (presence of particular molecular features)
+Molecular Descriptors are generally have binary representation 0 (absence of particular molecular features) and 1 (presence of particular molecular features)

 By using this X (molecular descriptors), Y (biologically active) dataset we are going to use devlop ML model to predict Y for new compounds